borzacchiello/bhex/README.md

 # Compilation

 The project can be compiled using cmake.
-It has no runtime dependencies (apart from libc), so it should be quite strightforward:
+Without Captone and Keystone, it has no runtime dependencies (apart from libc), so it should be quite strightforward:

 ```
 $ mkdir build